moneroguides/monero-guides/content/tutorials/01x04 Using Monero With Enhanced Privacy.md

 Welcome to the dark side.

 In this section, we'll be helping Linux users set up a hidden service, aka an [onion service](https://community.torproject.org/onion-services/).
 Hidden services are a convenient method of sharing local services on the internet.
-This is achieved by routing the traffic through tor and securing it with a private and complex addresses, which can be further secured using [authorisation methods](https://community.torproject.org/onion-services/advanced/client-auth/).
+This is achieved by routing the traffic through tor and securing it with a private and complex address, which can be further secured using [authorisation methods](https://community.torproject.org/onion-services/advanced/client-auth/).

 Although Tor is significantly slower than the Clearnet alternative, it is much more private.
 Onion addresses are not publicly available and are extremely difficult to guess.